OHDSI/CohortConstructor/cran-comments.md

 ## R CMD check results

 This is a new release.
-It removes a dependency that is no longer on CRAN.